ALCM-bit/ALCM-bit/README.md

 # Hello 😊
 My name is Felipe Augusto, I'm from Brazil .
 Currently (2021) I am a Computer Science student at FAM.
 My goal is to become a great programmer.
-My favorite language that I'm focusing on learning is Java
+My favorite language that I'm focusing on learning is C#

 ### knowledges 🧠
+- C# intermediary
-- Java intermediary
+- Java Basic
 - Basic SQL
 - Basic HTML5
 - Basic CSS3